EBIvariation/eva-web/README.md

 ## Testing

-Currently we build and run tests using [travis](https://travis-ci.org/EBIvariation/eva-web/branches).
+Currently we build and run tests using [Travis CI](https://travis-ci.org/EBIvariation/eva-web/branches).

 ### Test design

 We use Mocha as test framework and Chai as test assertion library.
-The tests are run as grunt tasks.
-We use a specific version of firefox to run those tests in travis (look at .travis.yml to see which specific version).
-There are 2 types of tests, acceptance and unitary.
+The tests are run as Grunt tasks.
+We use a specific version of Firefox to run those tests in Travis CI (look at .travis.yml to see which specific version).
+There are acceptance tests and unit tests.

 ### When a test fails